 On the other hand, some patients sometimes may not be able to visibly notice a dry socket, just a hole after tooth extraction.

 A dry socket is treated by a dentist or an oral surgeon, who may treat it by:

 To prevent dry socket, patients should follow their dentist's instructions, which may include:

 To care for a dry socket at home, patients should:

 Oral antibiotics do not significantly decrease the risk of dry sockets because there are hundreds of bacteria types in the mouth.
-For that reason, even if patients do everything they are supposed to, they may still develop dry sockets.
+For that reason, even if patients have good oral hygiene, they may still develop dry sockets.